pippim/pippim.github.io/index.md

 - <kbd>📧 Email</kbd> lets you send an email to {{ site.title }}.

-> ***NOTE:*** &ensp;When you click a button to go to a page, that button will disappear and be replaced by another.
-The page you are currently on will not display it's own button.
-This was done to limit number of buttons on mobile user screens.
-This technique deviates from conventional website design as of November 2, 2021.
-Perhaps this technique will be adopted in the future by other websites though. 😄

 ### Section Navigation Buttons

 The top of major sections contain navigation buttons to take you to other sections: